Menstrual cycle disorders: irregular periods, explanations and solutions

 🌻 Irregular periods: when should you worry?

-In case of sharp pain
+In case of severe pain

 Review your birth control